chesterbr/vicky/README.md

 # Vicky

-## Who?
-Chester, Diogo and José

-## What?
-A chatbot for kik.

-## When?
-HADOUKEN DAY

-## Where?
+This hackday project was a chatbot for closed mobile chat platforms.
+It used Android UI testing support library to scrape questions and write answers on the app running on a little phone.

+For added fun, we ran it on a Raspberry Pi and mounted it all on a cardboard box, making it an autonomous "bot" of sorts :smile:.

+The code was built specifically for some 2014 version of the [Kik](https://www.kik.com/) and is unlikely to run with recent builds (or to comply with their TOS), but the genereral idea was interesting enough to be preserved.

+### Authors

+@chesterbr, @dterror and @josedonizetti

+### Hardware used

-- Raspberry Pi
+- Raspberry Pi (+WiFi module)
 - Android (>= 4.1) device

-## Why?

-It's awesome in and of itself.
-Plus, we can use it for different purposes such as:

-- Wingman, a bot that introduces you to a girl/guy, makes you look cool and gives basic info about you.
-- Translation bot.
-- Personal assistent kind of thing (how's the weather and the like)

-## How?

-two-parts:
+### Overall idea

-- Runs the bot engine on a server (qbert or something more appropriate)
+- Run the bot engine on a server (in our case it was a modified version of [Hubot](https://hubot.github.com/), connected to a chat system like Hipchat or Slack)
-- Uses Google's ui manipulation tool to use kik on a device/emulator, talk to the bot server and respond back.
+- Use Google's ui manipulation tool to kickstart kik on a device/emulator, talk to the bot server and respond back.

 ### Build instructions